jyutzler/Bridge-Systems/system.md

 ### Doubles
 A double is for takeout over an opening partscore bid (4♦ or lower); penalty over opening game bids (4♥ or higher).
-However, advancer may pull the double with undisclosed length.
+However, advancer may pull the double with undisclosed length and/or poor defensive values.

 A below-game jump response to a takeout double is invitational.
 To force, responder cuebids opener’s suit.
 ## Preemptive Bids
-Opening suit bids at the three level and higher are preemptive, usually showing 7 cards at the 3-level and 8 cards at the 4-level.
-They are sound, roughly in accordance with the rule of 500 - you expect to take seven tricks vulnerable, six tricks non-vulnerable out of your own hand.
+Opening major suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).
+Overbid based on the rule of 2-3-4:
+   * vulnerable vs. nonvulnerable: overbid by 2 tricks
+   * equal vulnerability: overbid by 3 tricks
+   * nonvulnerable vs. vulnerable: overbid by 4 tricks

+In a minor, preempts are less predictable so be cautious about raising with a balanced hand.

+Preempts are generally not made in first or second position with:
+   * more than one outside trick
+   * a four-card major Q-x-x-x or better
+   * a void in a minor

+Responses in new suits or NT are natural and forcing if below game.
 ## Competitive Bidding
-There is almost an endless variety of possible sequences, so it pays to have simple guidelines to prevent bidding misunderstandings.

 It is sometimes necessary to pick a bid that would normally have been a second choice without the overcall: